Nicaragua's Ortega leads in vote tally after jailing rivals

 With all government institutions firmly within Ortega’s grasp and the opposition exiled, jailed or in hiding, the 75-year-old leader eroded what hope remained the country could soon return to a democratic path.
 Instead, he appeared poised to test the international community’s resolve and continue thumbing his nose at their targeted sanctions and statements of disapproval.

-Ortega and Vice President and first lady Rosario Murillo were scheduled to celebrate in Managua’s Revolution Plaza later Monday.
+Ortega and Vice President and first lady Rosario Murillo celebrated the election results in Managua’s Revolution Plaza later Monday, with Ortega unleashing a torrent of abuse on the European Union, which said in a statement earlier that the elections “lacked legitimacy.”

+“The European Union has a parliament whose majority are fascists, Nazis,” Ortega said.
+“The fascist little brothers of Hitler that are governing there, now want to form a a fascist international in our Americas.”

+Ortega also spewed abuse at the United States, which also condemned the elections after Ortega imprisoned all his main potential rivals.

 Murillo went so far as to call the elections “the first sovereign elections in Nicaragua’s history” and reported congratulations streaming in from Russia, Cuba, Venezuela and Bolivia.